-Does this picture reflect a conversation between your ideal self (how you would most like to live) and your real self (how you really live)?
+What are you seeking for your personal success indicators in 2018?
+To gain a viable answer hold an internal conversation between your ideal self (how you would most like to live) and your real self (how you really live) and develop an authentic structure to your goals.
 Authentic success integrates these two parts into a happier and more successful you.
-Our article was so successful as a way to frame moving into the New Year, that it’s back by popular demand.
+Recognize that success is much more than money – consider well-being, compassion and health.
+Seek joy.
+Our article was so well received in earlier years as a way to frame moving into the New Year, that it’s back by popular demand.

 10 Actions to Make Your

 - Define happiness.
 Know what you are looking for when you are seeking happiness.
 True happiness isn’t the quick food fix; even Belgian chocolates bring a temporary response.
 As an article by Carlin Flora, “The Pursuit of Happiness” in Psychology Today states, “The most useful definition – and it’s one agreed upon by neuroscientists, psychiatrists, behavioral economists, positive psychologists, and Buddhist monks – is more like satisfied or content than ‘happy’ in its strict bursting-with-glee sense.
 It has depth and deliberation to it.
 It encompasses living a meaningful life, utilizing your gifts and your time, living with thought and purpose.
 It’s maximized when you also feel part of a community.
 And when you confront annoyances and crises with grace.
 It involves a willingness to learn and stretch and grow, which sometimes involves discomfort.
 It requires acting on life, not merely taking it in.
 It’s not joy, a temporary exhilaration, or even pleasure, that sensual rush – though a steady supply of those feelings course through those who seize each day.”

 Action: Happiness is closely tied to being aware of what success truly means for you.
 Write your own definition of what Authentic Success means to you and intend to live in synch with your truth about Authentic Success in 2018.